 Getting Things Done, the Pomodoro Technique, Evernote, and Remember the Milk are only a few of the hundreds of personal productivity tools available today.
 Whether it’s an app, software, notebook, or calendar, an effective time management system will help you prioritize and execute projects while finding time to unwind, for an optimal school-life balance.
 For students who are also managing a career, this is the most important thing you can do to help you maintain success on both fronts.

 Exercise can help you make it through a particularly trying day or project, so you might want to reserve a little time for a daily walk, jog, or bike ride.
 With the rigors of your schedule, getting even a little exercise (and making room for it in your schedule) will help you focus and give you more energy from program start to finish.

-Pass the Ball
+Pass the ball

 Remember: Grad school is truly a team effort at the W. P. Carey School of Business.
-From time to time, you may have to delegate some of your responsibilities, request that someone else take the lead on a big project, or ask your spouse to pick up the slack at home.
+From time to time, you may have to delegate some of your responsibilities, request that someone else take the lead on a big project, or ask your spouse or partner to pick up the slack at home.
 Delegation can be a compromise in certain situations, but the people around you will know what to anticipate if you set expectations early on.

-Whether you’re going back to school full-time or squeezing it into an already busy schedule, it’s possible to get your master’s degree without sacrificing your life.
+Whether you’re going back to school full-time or squeezing it into an already busy schedule, it’s possible to get your degree without sacrificing your life.
 Set yourself up for b-school success by prioritizing your time, continuing to communicate, and staying down to earth.